Healthy lifestyle choices

 Breast cancer screening

-Getting regular screening tests is the best way for women to lower their risk of dying from breast cancer.
-Screening tests can find breast cancer early, when it's most treatable.
+Getting regular screening tests (and treatment if diagnosed) lowers the risk of dying from breast cancer.
+Screening tests can find breast cancer early, when the chances for survival are highest.

 Learn more about breast cancer screening.